The Texas Chain Saw Massacre: Critical response

 It has often been described as one of the scariest films of all time.
 Rex Reed called it the most terrifying film he had ever seen.
 Empire described it as "the most purely horrifying horror movie ever made" and called it "never less than totally committed to scaring you witless".
 Reminiscing about his first viewing of the film, horror director Wes Craven recalled wondering "what kind of Mansonite crazoid" could have created such a thing.
 It is a work of "cataclysmic terror", in the words of horror novelist Stephen King, who declared, "I would happily testify to its redeeming social merit in any court in the country."
 Critic Robin Wood found it one of the few horror films to possess "the authentic quality of nightmare".
+Quentin Tarantino called it "one of the few perfect movies ever made."

-Based on 63 reviews published since 2000, the review aggregate website Rotten Tomatoes reports that 89% of critics gave it a positive review, with an average score of 8.10/10.
+Based on 85 reviews published since 2000, the review aggregate website Rotten Tomatoes reports that 84% of critics gave it a positive review, with an average score of 8.20/10.
 The site's critical consensus states, "Thanks to a smart script and documentary-style camerawork, The Texas Chainsaw Massacre achieves start-to-finish suspense, making it a classic in low-budget exploitation cinema."